ibm-cloud-docs/openshift/openshift_ingress_roks4.md

 **Custom domain and TLS secret**:

 1. Register a custom domain by working with your Domain Name Service (DNS) provider or [{{site.data.keyword.cloud_notm}} DNS](/docs/dns?topic=dns-getting-started).
-Note that domains are limited to 255 characters or fewer. <p class="tip">If you want to use the same subdomain for multiple services in your cluster, you can register a wildcard subdomain, such as `*.example.com`.</p>
+Note that domains are limited to 255 characters or fewer in {{site.data.keyword.openshiftshort}} version 4.5 or earlier, and 130 characters or fewer in {{site.data.keyword.openshiftshort}} version 4.6 or later. <p class="tip">If you want to use the same subdomain for multiple services in your cluster, you can register a wildcard subdomain, such as `*.example.com`.</p>

 2. If you want to configure TLS termination, prepare your custom TLS secret.
   * To use a TLS certificate that is stored in {{site.data.keyword.cloudcerts_long_notm}}, create a secret for the certificate in the same project as your app.<p class="note">Do not create the secret with the same name as the IBM-provided Ingress secret, which you can find by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID> | grep Ingress`.</p>